launchdarkly/terraform-provider-launchdarkly/website/docs/r/environment.html.markdown

 - `default_ttl` - (Optional) The TTL for the environment.
 This must be between 0 and 60 minutes.
 The TTL setting only applies to environments using the PHP SDK.
 To learn more, read [TTL settings](https://docs.launchdarkly.com/docs/environments#section-ttl-settings).

+- `require_comments` - (Optional) Set to `true` if this environment requires comments for flag and segment changes.

+- `confirm_changes` - (Optional) Set to `true` if this environment requires confirmation for flag and segment changes.

 ## Attribute Reference

 In addition to the arguments above, the resource exports the following attributes: